You can add new sites from the Network Dashboard and configure your SD-WAN network.

 - Edge (Gateway)

 - Inline – Fail-to-wire, Fail-to-block, and Virtual inline.

 Deployment Mode: Select one of the following deployment modes.

 Gateway Mode implies SD-WAN serves as the “gateway” to the WAN for all the LAN traffic.
-This is the default mode.
+The Gateway Mode is the default mode.
 You can deploy the appliance as a gateway on the LAN side or the WAN side.

-Fail-To-Wire: This option enables a physical connection between the bridged pair of interfaces, allowing traffic to bypass SD-WAN and flow directly across the bridge in the event of appliance restart or failure.
+Fail-To-Wire: Enables a physical connection between the bridged pair of interfaces, allowing traffic to bypass SD-WAN and flow directly across the bridge in the event of appliance restart or failure.

 Inline (Fail-to-Wire) option is available only on hardware appliances and not on virtual appliances (VPX / VPXL).